Magdalena Neuner: Record world champion (2010–11 season)

 At the 2011 World Championships in Khanty-Mansiysk, Neuner won three gold and two silver medals.
 She claimed silver, alongside Andrea Henkel, Arnd Peiffer and Michael Greis, in the opening mixed relay.
 On 5 March 2011, Neuner won the sprint race courtesy of a clean shooting performance.
 She finished second in the pursuit and fifth in the individual subsequently.
-On 12 March 2011, Neuner won her second title in the mass start despite of four shooing errors.
+On 12 March 2011, Neuner won her second title in the mass start despite four shooting errors.
 The following day she also claimed gold in the women's relay, together with Andrea Henkel, Miriam Gössner and Tina Bachmann.
 Running the last leg for Germany, Neuner started in fourth, 67.5 seconds off the lead, but she pulled back the entire time and moved in front on the last lap.
 Her five medals made her the most successful female athlete in the history of Biathlon World Championships.

 The season ended in disappointment for Neuner in Oslo.
 After claiming her 24th career win in the sprint, she had moved into second place in the Overall World Cup ranking.
 However, she again suffered from a cold and had to pull out of the penultimate race of the winter, the pursuit in which she would have started 31 seconds in front.
 This effectively ended her hopes of retaining the World Cup crown.
 She eventually finished fifth in the overall standings, having missed five of the season's 26 races.